 It was a warm summer day.
 Save for a few wisps of clouds in the sky, it was a clear day.
 Life still goes on.
 The two Tyrannosaurus are almost fully grown, along with a change in attitudes.
 Matilda is getting more violent by the day the longer she stays with her brother, Terrence, so now they have been moved to separate enclosures, both located on opposite sides of the hill.
 Martha the mammoth is doing well with the elephant herd and is now serving as the nanny for the matriarch's calf.
 The sabertooths are doing very well too.
 The adults are relaxing under the shades in their enclosures and the two cubs are playing with a piece of meat just recently offered to them.
-The cubs, discovered to be boys, are now half the size of their parents.
+The cubs, now discovered to be a boy and a girl, are just as spunky as ever.
 They even love to tackle and play with vet Suzanne, which she enjoys too.
 The Elasmotherium is already taken cared of thanks to Bob.
 He had loads of fun scooping his poop.
 Finally, Bob had finished preparing the open field close to the moved entrance for the herd that Nigel plans to rescue.
 Life goes on as normal.
 Everyone is happy.
 Except for Theo.

 It had been three days since Nigel left the park on his own mission.
 Like the park keeper and Suzanne, he too was worried for Theo.
 He hadn't been his energetic self lately.
 He had been rather lethargic and uninterested, and some days depressed.
 Definitely not a normal description of a young adult Triceratops male.